 If you’ve stumbled upon this post, you’re likely one of three people…A) a crafter, thinking about purchasing a Silhouette machine (or asking for one as a gift!); B) a Silhouette user looking for reviews/ideas on Silhouette materials and tools, or C) someone who doesn’t know much about Silhouettes at all, looking for gift ideas for a crafter in your life!
 Well, I’m glad you’re here :-) I’ve got some ideas and answers for all three of you in this post, which I’ve deemed the ULTIMATE Silhouette Gift Guide and Wish List!

-But before we get to the lists, here are two VERY IMPORTANT things you need to know:
+But before we get to the lists, here’s a VERY IMPORTANT ANNOUNCEMENT:

 Okay!
 Now on to the lists…

 This post contains affiliate links.
-Trust me when I say I am recommending these Silhouette products wholeheartedly, because I big-fat-puffy-heart-LOVE my Silhouette!
+Trust me when I say I am recommending these Silhouette products wholeheartedly and with plenty of personal experience, because I big-fat-puffy-heart-LOVE my Silhouette!

 THE ULTIMATE SILHOUETTE GIFT GUIDE & WISH LIST

 Psst – Looking for gift ideas?
 I’ve used an asterisk (*) to denote any products that would make great gifts for ANY Silhouette crafter – whether they’ve been using their machine for years or they are a brand new Silhouette user!
 So just grab a few of those starred items, wrap them up, and you’ll be the even more popular than Santa on Christmas morning ;-)